War bond: Canada

 Canada's involvement in the Second World War began when Canada declared war on Nazi Germany on September 10, 1939, one week after the United Kingdom.
 Approximately half of the Canadian war cost was covered by War Savings Certificates and war bonds known as "Victory Bonds" as in World War I. War Savings Certificates began selling in May 1940 and were sold door-to-door by volunteers as well as at banks, post offices, trust companies and other authorised dealers.
-They matured after seven years and paid $5 for every $4 invested but individuals could not own more than $600 each in certificates.
+The certificates matured after seven years, providing a return of $5 for every $4 invested.
+Initially, individual ownership was limited to $500 in maturities per year, though this cap was later raised to $600.
 Although the effort raised $318,000,000 in funds and was successful in financially involving millions of Canadians in the war effort, it only provided the Government of Canada with a fraction of what was needed.

 The sale of Victory Bonds proved far more successful financially.
 There were ten wartime and one postwar Victory Bond drives.
 Unlike the War Savings Certificates, there was no purchase limit to Victory Bonds.
 The bonds were issued with maturities of between six and fourteen years with interest rates ranging from 1.5% for short-term bonds and 3% for long-term bonds and were issued in denominations of between $50 and $100,000.
 Canadians bought $12,500,000,000 worth of Victory Bonds or some $550 per capita with businesses accounting for half of all Victory Bond sales.
 The first Victory Bond issue in February 1940 met its goal of $20,000,000 in less than 48 hours, the second issue in September 1940 reaching its goal of $30,000,000 almost as quickly.

 When it became apparent that the war would last a number of years the war bond and certificate programs were organised more formally under the National War Finance Committee in December 1941, directed initially by the president of the Bank of Montreal and subsequently by the Governor of the Bank of Canada.
 Under the more honed direction the committee developed strategies, propaganda and the wide recruitment of volunteers for bonds drives.
 Bond drives took place every six months during which no other organization was permitted to solicit the public for money.
-The government spent over $3,000,000 on marketing which employed posters, direct mailing, movie trailers (including some by Walt Disney in cooperation with the newly established National Film Board of Canada's animation department that the former partner helped establish), radio commercials and full page advertisement in most major daily newspaper and weekly magazine.
+The government spent over $3,000,000 on marketing which employed posters, direct mailing, movie trailers (including some by Walt Disney in cooperation with the newly established National Film Board of Canada's animation department that the former partner helped establish), radio commercials and full page advertisements in most major daily newspapers and weekly magazines.
 Realistic staged military invasions, such as the If Day scenario in Winnipeg, Manitoba, were even employed to raise awareness and shock citizens into purchasing bonds.